By Andrew Westcott

-The structure shown in the lefthand photo can be seen from several locations around the site, and is the one seen further back in the page in photo 8.
+The structure shown in the lefthand photo can be seen from several locations around the site, and is the same one seen further back in the page in photo 10, far left of the skyline.
 Judging by the extent and size of the concrete structures, it was intended to bear a fair bit of weight, and coupled with the fact that it was not very high - perhaps a metre or two - I believe it must have been a reservoir for some liquid, the most obvious being water.
 Given the height of the hill, this would have enabled a gravity-fed water supply to the rest of the site via a system of pipes.
 As if to offer evidence for the water storage theory, there are considerable rust deposits around these foundation castings, presumably left there when the reservoir was emptied and dismantled.
 Some such rust deposits can be seen in the middle photo.

 To one side of the hill is an interesting inclined plane made up of pads of bituminous material, shown in the right-hand photo.
 These bituminous pads measure typically 24 inches by 32 inches, and are spaced about 6 inches apart.
 Back when the site was operational, a large amount of pipework ran up and down this incline as can be seen in some old photos of the site, so I can only conclude that these were support pads of some kind for the pipework, or possibly supported rails to enable tram trolleys to be winched up and down the hill.